NobumasaHayashi/AppliedPlottingChartingDataRepresentation/README.md

 The project title is 'Becoming an Independent Data Scinetist'.

 ## Research question
 My research question is that 'How have the win ratio of Vancouver Canucks in NHL North Division, compared with other Canadian ice hockey teams in NHL North division (i.e. Toronto Maple Leafs, Montreal Canadiens, Winnipeg Jets, Edmonton Oilers, Calgary Flames, and Ottawa Senetors) change over the last ten years?'
 Since the author currently lives in Vancouver, he is interested in Vancouver Canucks, especially.
+The North Division itself is formed due to COVID-19 restrictions since 2020, but the win ratio is a good measure to evaluate the competency of each team.

 ---
 ## Data Source